-If a child's behaviour raises concerns requiring support beyond the remit of this policy, we will contact the child's parents/carers and arrange a meeting in order to discuss the situation, with a view to help the child improve their behaviour.
-A behaviour support plan will be put into place and reviewed over a period of 6 weeks.
-If a child's behaviour does not improve, the school may contact other agencies for support and guidance and the child will be identified to the SENDCo for SEN support.
-A planned programme and adaptions to provision will be put into place to address the child's behavioural needs and these will be reviewed and monitored as stated in the SEN policy.
-The Assistant Headteacher with responsibility for Behaviour works closely with the SENDCo and external agencies to implement programmes specifically designed for a child's needs.
+If a child's behaviour repeatedly raises concerns requiring support beyond the remit of this policy, staff will contact the child's parents/carers and arrange a meeting in order to discuss the situation, with a view to help the child improve their behaviour.
+A Behaviour Plan will be put into place through discussion between the Class Teacher, Behaviour Lead, SENCO, Headteacher and the child's parents and reviewed over a period of 6 weeks.
+The priority will be to continue addressing behaviour issues while identifying any appropriate SEN/SEMH pathways to begin to meet needs effectively.

+Once potential areas of need have been identified, a planned programme and adaptions to provision (APDR) will be put into place to address the child's behavioural needs and these will be reviewed and monitored as stated in the SEN policy.
+The Behaviour Lead works closely with the SENCO and external agencies to implement programmes specifically designed for a child's needs.
+Where appropriate this includes supporting applications for an EHCP.